AntonisRsmn/Toomy/README.md

 # Toomy
-Toomy is a discord bot

-It's going to be one of the most advanced music bot ever created and is going to made with Discord.js
+Toomy is a discord bot made with replit and it's going to be one of the most advanced music bot ever created and is going to made with Discord.js

 # Commands